elastic/synthetics/README.md

 ### To Run Example Journey with Docker and hearbeat,
 Data will be pushed to ES, which can be viewed using uptime app

-`node ./examples/docker/run.sh 7.10.0  -E output.elasticsearch.hosts=["http://localhost:9200"] -E output.elasticsearch.username=admin -E output.elasticsearch.password=changeme`
+`./examples/docker/run.sh 7.10.0  -E output.elasticsearch.hosts=["http://localhost:9200"] -E output.elasticsearch.username=admin -E output.elasticsearch.password=changeme`

 ## CI